Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 tags:
   # -- By default, a ValidatingAdmissionWebhook will be deployed that records all created labels and annotations
   enabled: true
-  server:
-    serverConfig:
-      filters:
   labels:
     # -- This value MUST be set to either true or false.
 The installation will fail otherwise
     enabled: true
     # -- This value MUST be set to a list of regular expressions which wil lbe used to gather labels from pods, deployments, statefulsets, daemonsets, cronjobs, jobs, nodes, and namespaces
     patterns:
       - '^foo' # -- match all labels whose key starts with "foo"
       - 'bar$' # -- match all labels whose key ends with "bar"
   annotations:
     # -- By default, the gathering of annotations is not enabled.
 To enable, set this field to true
     enabled: false
     patterns:
       - '.*'
 ```

 4. Install the helm chart using the completed configuration file: